nlohmann/json/doc/mkdocs/docs/api/macros/json_assert.md

 #define JSON_ASSERT(x) /* value */
 ```

 This macro controls which code is executed for [runtime assertions](../../features/assertions.md) of the libraries.
+It
+is set by the library, but can be overridden by defining it before including the library.

 ## Parameters